 You should speak to the officer about the behaviors that make you suspect drunk driving.
 This gives the police officer reason to suspect drunk driving.

-Unfortunately, the most accurate way for the police to determine the sobriety is a blood draw.
+Unfortunately, the most accurate way for the police to determine sobriety is a blood draw.
 But the other driver might be reluctant to agree to a blood draw.
 If he says no, the police might choose to do a forced blood draw.
 The laws surrounding forced blood draws are muddy, which makes this a complex issue.

 Forced Blood Draw Laws